bibinmjose/bibinmjose.github.io/_posts/2021-03-08-errorblog.md

 ### Quantile Loss and Coverage

 Quantiles divide a probability distribution into regions of equal probability.
-Quantile loss measure the deviation of each predicted quantile (thereby learning the whole distribution) from the target and should be seen in the context of "coverage".
-Coverage gives the proportion of predictions north of actuals hence we can estimate whether each quantile is under/over forecasting.
-For an accurately predicted distribution, higher quantiles should give higher coverage as they give a higher expectation than the median and vice versa.
+Although named as quantile loss, the function can measure the deviation of each predicted percentile (thereby learning the whole distribution) from the target by passing the percentile as a parameter _q_ to loss function.
+Quantile loss should be seen in the context of _Coverage_ which gives the proportion of predictions north of actualsand helps us estimating whether each percentile is under/over forecasting.
+Given a more accurate predicted distribution, higher percentile should give higher coverage as they give a higher expectation than the median and vice versa.

 ```python
 ## coverage